pnnl/HyperNetX/LONG_DESCRIPTION.rst

 #.
 User-defined cell weights and default weights available to incidence matrix.
 #.
 Meta data persists with restrictions and removals.
 #.
 Meta data persists onto s-linegraphs as node attributes of Networkx graphs.
 #.
-New modules and tutorials:
+New module and tutorial for *Barycentric homology*.
-    * Barycentric homology
-    * Zig Zag homology
 #.
 New hnxwidget available using  `pip install hnxwidget`.
 #.
-Methods for removing nodes return new hypergraph.
+Methods for removing nodes return new hypergraphs.

 What's Changed